AhmedAlsabag/Selfie-Automaton-Generator/README.md

 # Selfie-Automaton-Generator

-Make a Totalistic Celullar Automota from a Selfie!
+Make a Totalistic Celullar Automaton from a Selfie!